 The Company is informed that The Company TEC Exchange Rate Application is now technically effective

 On receipt of the missing/additional data from the Applicant, The Company Lead Person shall circulate the data to the Host TO and Affected TO(s) (as appropriate) Lead Person(s).
-The Company Lead Person shall also record on the Scheme Briefing Notes the date of when the missing/additional technical data has been received and email the appropriate Scheme Briefing Note to each Affected Party.
+The Company Lead Person shall also record on the Scheme Briefing Notes the date of when the missing/additional technical data has been received and send via the Designated Information Exchange System the appropriate Scheme Briefing Note to each Affected Party.

-Within 3 Business Days of receipt of the missing/additional data, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall confirm to The Company Lead Person by email whether their The Company TEC Exchange Rate Application is now technically effective.
+Within 3 Business Days of receipt of the missing/additional data, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall confirm to The Company Lead Person via the Designated Information Exchange System whether their The Company TEC Exchange Rate Application is now technically effective.
 If The Company TEC Exchange Rate Application is still not technically effective then the process returns to 3.4.6 or otherwise proceeds to 3.4.10.

 The Company confirms User Application Date and The Company Application Date

-The Company Lead Person shall update the Scheme Briefing Notes with the User Application Date, The Company Application Date and the draft Application Programme dates, and email the appropriate Scheme Briefing Note to each Affected Party.
+The Company Lead Person shall update the Scheme Briefing Notes with the User Application Date, The Company Application Date and the draft Application Programme dates, and send via the Designated Information Exchange System the appropriate Scheme Briefing Note to each Affected Party.

 Affected Parties provided with the TEC Exchange Planning Assumptions